zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/enabling-captcha-on-form-submissions.md

 # Enabling Captcha on Form Submissions

-[CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) prevents a bot from submitting forms.
+A [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) is a visual device that ensures that a human being, rather than a computer, is interacting with the site.
+Once CAPTCHA is enabled, it prevents a bot from submitting forms.

 To enable CAPTCHA: